-Who Topic Comments / Proposal er, 9th 2009 Stora Enso; Sappi; Swedish CB; Assocarta Deletion of sulphite pulp reference values To keep Chemical Pulp sulphite and Chemical Pulp sulphate separate and their reference emission values as they are in the existing criteria.
+Who Topic Comments / Proposal 3efore October, 9th 2009 Stora Enso; Sappi; Swedish CB; Assocarta Deletion of sulphite pulp reference values To keep Chemical Pulp sulphite and Chemical Pulp sulphate separate and their reference emission values as they are in the existing criteria.
 Wide documentation that sulphite pulping process has many environmental advantages compared to kraft (sulphate) pulping has been provided, unless COD discharge values can be higher.
-3efore October, 9th 2009 International Calculation Formula Paper Since the modified calculation formula gives higher results (by about 20%) proposal to raise the maximum admitted load point of each parameter Pcod, Ps, Pnox and the Ptot EEB-BEUC Reference values Some reference values are higher than the Bref indications Sodra Cell Reference values S and NOx reference values could be lowered After October, 9th 2009 Austria CB Emission to water and air criterion Proposes to include an indication that reference and limit values for emissions to water and air could be changed according to revised BAT values before the next revision of Eco-Label criteria for "copying and Graphic paper".
+International Paper Calculation Formula Since the modified calculation formula gives higher results (by about 20%) proposal to raise the maximum admitted load point of each parameter Pcod, Ps, Pnox and the Ptot EEB-BEUC Reference values Some reference values are higher than the Bref indications Sodra Cell Reference values S and NOx reference values could be lowered After October, 9th 2009 Austria CB Emission to water and air criterion Proposes to include an indication that reference and limit values for emissions to water and air could be changed according to revised BAT values before the next revision of Eco-Label criteria for "copying and Graphic paper".